fastforwardlabs/cml_dataviz/README.md

 ## Requirements

-The following are requirements for running CDV as an AMP
+The following are requirements for running CDV:

-- Add CDV engine to your workspace.
+- Add a CDV engine to your workspace.
 If you do not have access, contact your site adminstrator to CDV as an engine.
-- Set CDV as the default engine.
-This ensures AMPs use this engine when instantiated.
+- [Optional for AMPs] Set CDV as the default engine.
+This ensures an instantiated AMPs will use this engine.

 ## Launch CDV

-You can launch this example by:
+There are a few ways to launch CDV :
-- Select the CDV tile from your Catalog if available
+- Select the CDV tile from your Catalog if available and launch!
-- Create a new project, select ML prototype and provide the URL to this GIT repo
+- Create a new project, select ML prototype and provide the URL to this GIT repo.
 - Create a blank project, create an application and specify the CDV launch script `/opt/vizapps/tools/arcviz/startup_app.py`.